ebitsdev/lab-day1/README.md

 - You can use the following to add/link your remote repository to your local repository

+    From `terminal` or `command prompt` cd to your local repository root folder

+    `git init` to initialize a new git repository

     `git remote add origin git@github.com:ebitsdev/lab-day1.git` if you are using `ssh` protocle

     `git remote add origin https://github.com/ebitsdev/lab-day1.git` if you are using `https` protocle

 * Please remember to replace the git repository `url` with your repository address.